hbk-bs/timers/README.md

 # Timers

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Small Astro+React application that runs timers.
+Small Astro+VanillaJS application that runs timers.
 Call it by passing a number of seconds as a parameter and it will run a timer for that amount of time. e.g. `http://localhost:3000?secs=10` will run a 10 second timer.

 ## Development